 |MATH 112 & 113||Mathematics for Elementary Teachers (elementary certification)|

 |MATH 105 or higher||Math with Applications (secondary certification)|

 |WEST-B Exam||The Washington Educator Skills Test measures reading, math, and writing skills and is based on the basic skills and understanding required for teachers to be successful in their teacher-preparation programs.
 See www.west.nesinc.com|

-When students complete Phase I, they are ready to formally apply for Phase II, which is the teacher-certification program.
+When students complete Phase I, they are ready to formally apply for Phase II of the TCP.